briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 populations.
 Here, evolutionary outcomes depend greatly on the degree of shared interest between the host and symbiont.
 For example, the cooperative production of virulence factors by the pathogen *P.  aeruginosa* in lung infections is harmful to those with cystic fibrosis.
-Conversely, digestive enzymes produced in the gut microbiome are vital to host health.
+Conversely, cooperative light production by *A. fischeri* is vital for the survival of its host, the Hawaiian bobtail squid.

 To address how feedbacks from niche construction affect social evolution in host-symbiont systems, we will extend our model to include selection and